SSWConsulting/SSW.Rules.Content/rules/knowledge-base-kb/rule.md

 However **don't** write a KB article if fixing the bug and making a new version solves the problem.
 You'll have to fix the problem anyway, so don't waste time writing a KB, just email the new version.

 You don't need to be Microsoft to build a KB.
 A Knowledge Base does not need to be complicated.
 We use a simple knowledge base which is located at [pdi-ssw.zendesk.com/hc/en-us](https://pdi-ssw.zendesk.com/hc/).

-Suggestions for features should be added to the backlog and voted on at uservoice.com.

 ::: greybox